 [Photo Credit: Top: Mikita Karasiou via Unsplash; Bottom: Ivabalk via Pixabay]

-Slovenia is a green paradise for hikers, cyclists, walkers, and adrenaline buffs.
-You can enjoy water sports like kayaking and stand-up paddleboarding, explore deep caves, go paragliding, horseback riding, or try the longest zip-line in Europe.
+The country is a green paradise for hikers, cyclists, walkers, and adrenaline buffs.
+You can enjoy water sports like kayaking and stand-up paddleboarding.
+Explore deep caves, go paragliding, horseback riding, or try the longest zip-line in Europe.
 There are hiking trails throughout the country as well as an abundance of lakes and rivers.
-In Slovenia, you simply must enjoy the great outdoors!
+Above all, in Slovenia, you simply must enjoy the great outdoors!

 Mountains & Gorges

-Slovenia has three different Alpine ranges, each with its own unique character.
+There are three different Alpine ranges, each with its own unique character.
 They vary from rock-climbing on snow-capped peaks to gentle walking paths for the whole family.
-The biggest National Park is Triglav.
-Here you can head up into the Julian Alps or enjoy a section of the 167-mile walking trail designed with food and culture lovers in mind.
+However, the biggest National Park is Triglav.
+From here you can head up into the Julian Alps.
+Otherwise, enjoy a section of the 167-mile walking trail designed with food and culture lovers in mind.

 [Photo Credit: Jonatan Pie via Unsplash]

 Slovenia boasts a number of impressive, idyllic alpine lakes.
 The most famous, Lake Bled, has been named one of the top destinations in the world.
-You can take traditional boats across to the island, head up to Bled Castle for beautiful views or stay in the Bled Hotel.
+You can take traditional boats across to the island.
+Otherwise, head up to Bled Castle for beautiful views or stay in the Bled Hotel.
 To avoid crowds, head a bit further south to Lake Bohinj which boasts incredible beauty, hiking, and water sports.
-If you’re stopping in Kranjska Gora on your way to Vršič Pass, be sure to jump into the blue-green waters of Lake Jasna – a popular summer swimming spot.
+You can stop in Kranjska Gora on your way to Vršič Pass.
+Be sure to jump into the blue-green waters of Lake Jasna – a popular summer swimming spot.

 [Photo Credit: Arnaud Steckle via Unsplash]